DimitriPalmer22/Relapse-Code-Documentation/_temp/01-28 Presentation Script.md

 	- More blockages in the level to funnel the player into the critical path
 - Point out the animated dealer card

+...

+# Mindbreak
+- Explain what the mindbreaks are
+	- Sections of the game where the main character loses their grip on reality and falls back into their mind
+	- WE use these sections to:
+		- provide lore details about the main character's past
+		-